amoe/ClassifierNew/README.md

 This is the canonical version of the dataset as of this writing (2018-08-15).

 In `settings.py` you can find the location of the data set.

+## Running

+Running `bag_of_words.py` will exercise a model by coercing the training set into lists _X_,_Y_.
+This uses the `sklearn.linear_model.LogisticRegression` ML approach.
+It will do the whole lot: training the model, testing it, and plotting the results.